ibell/coolprop/Web/Fluids/Neon.rst

 ********************
-n-Butane
+Neon
 ********************

 Aliases
 ================================================================================
-``nButane``
+``neon``

 Bibliographic Information
 =========================
-**Equation of State**: D. Buecker and W. Wagner, 2006, Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane, *J. Phys.
-Chem.
-Ref.
-Data*, 35:929-1019
+**Equation of State**: R. Katti and R.T.
+Jacobsen and R.B.
+Stewart and M. Jehangiri, 1986, Thermodynamic Properties of Neon for Temperatures from the Triple Point to 700 K at Pressures to 700 MPa, *Advances in Cryogenic Engineering*, 31:1189-1197

 **Surface Tension**: A. Mulero and I. Cachadi\~na and M. I. Parra, 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
 Chem.
 Ref.
 Data*, 41:043105-1:13

-**Viscosity**: E. Vogel and C. Kuechenmeister and E. Bich, 1999, Viscosity for n-Butane in the Fluid Region, *High Temp. - High Pressures*, 31:173-186

-**Conductivity**: R.A.
-Perkins and M.L.V.
-Ramires and C.A.
-Nieto de Castro and L. Cusco, 2002., Measurement and Correlation of the Thermal Conductivity of Butane from 135 K to 600 K at Pressures to 70 MPa, *J. Chem.
-Eng.
-Data*, 47:1263-1271

-**Lennard-Jones Parameters for ECS**: E. Vogel and C. Kuechenmeister and E. Bich, 1999, Viscosity for n-Butane in the Fluid Region, *High Temp. - High Pressures*, 31:173-186
+**Lennard-Jones Parameters for ECS**: Bruce E. Poling and John M. Prausnitz and John P. O'Connell, 2001, *The Properties of Gases and Liquids, 5th edition*, McGraw Hill